-Abertay offers a range of funded PhD and Masters projects for enthusiastic and ambitious candidates who are interested in pursuing a research degree at Abertay.
+Abertay offers a range of funded PhD and Masters projects for enthusiastic and ambitious candidates who are interested in pursuing a research degree at Abertay University.

 Funded PhD and Research Masters projects are available to students who hold (or expect to gain) either a First Class Honours degree, an Upper Second Class Honours degree or a Masters qualification.

-The studentships described below have been divided into three categories:
+The studentships described below are divided into three categories:

-Closed – These studentships are now closed for applications, however, you may be interested in seeing what topics we have funded previously.
+Closed – These studentships are now closed for applications, however, you may be interested in seeing the topics we have funded previously.

 A related Masters-level qualification is desirable, but not essential.
 Otherwise you must have, or expect to obtain, a First Class or Upper Second Class Honours degree in a discipline relevant to the studentship you are applying for.